fortehub/AlwaysOnExercise/II. Install OS and OS features such as Active Directory Domain Services, and so on.md

 # AlwaysOnExercise

 **II.
-Install OS and OS features such as Active Directory Domain Services, and so on**
+Install OS and OS features such as Active Directory Domain Services**
 <br/>

 **Resources**